Connect

 Alright, so thank you so much for sharing your story and insight with our readers.
 To kick things off, can you tell us a bit about how you got started?

-Living in LA, you often hear people say they’re a “jack of all trades”.
-I guess I’m no exception, as I’ve tried just about every avenue of art you can imagine.
-Growing up, I loved ballet more than anything, but I hated the discipline of being a dancer.
-I always wanted to do my own thing.
-In high school, my passion was acting.
-I joined competition theatre and quickly realized that while I loved being a character (read: really obnoxious), I still lacked discipline.
-By my senior year, I pivoted to oil painting and mixed media.
+Living in LA, everyone seems to be a “jack of all trades,” and I’m no exception.
+I’ve tried nearly every artistic avenue imaginable.
+I grew up obsessed with ballet but hated the discipline, because I always wanted to do my own thing.
+In high school, I joined competition theatre and quickly realized that I loved playing a character (really obnoxious), but not how narrowly I was cast.
+By senior year, I pivoted to oil painting and mixed media.
 I started to understand visual aesthetics, and everything I learned about classical art has stayed with me throughout my career.
-I always loved photography as well, but it was something I mainly did for myself.
 Despite eventually landing a scholarship to the School of the Art Institute of Chicago, I decided to take a year off to “find myself”.
-Seeing a trend yet?
-During my year off, I started raising peacocks in my mom’s backyard.
+(Seeing a trend yet?)
+I started raising peacocks in my mom’s backyard.
 The story involves a circus clown, an egg incubator, and my unending curiosity for…. everything.
 In the midst of chasing birds, it finally dawned on me- I should probably start making money.
-I enrolled in the University of Texas for Visual Communications.
-I learned how to design everything from magazine layouts to commercial packaging and websites.

-It was absolutely soul-crushing work and extremely isolating, but I found solace in my growing side hustle in photography.
-I shot everything from weddings to “tasteful portraits” for sex workers’ ads.
-It wasn’t long before I was working weddings full time, and I started wondering how I could expand my business.
-I took a film class as an extracurricular, so I could potentially offer videography to my clients.
-It wasn’t long before I completely changed my major to Film and leaned into directing and cinematography.
-As a wedding photographer, I worked exclusively on weekends, so I had plenty of time during the week to pursue film.
-After graduating with my Bachelor’s in Film, I worked as a production assistant in reality TV all over Dallas.
+After I graduated, I worked as a production assistant in reality TV all over Dallas.
 As you can imagine by now, it wasn’t long before I wanted more out of the work I was doing.
-Living in Texas, the opportunities to grow in the film were far and few, so I turned my sights on Hollywood.
-I applied to the master’s film program at USC, and I was fortunate enough to get in with an incredible George Lucas scholarship.
-Over the course of my time there, I made sure to intern everywhere I could and network as much as possible.
-I even said yes to crazy gigs, like working for Kim and Kanye for a year.
-I was so lucky to work with so many great companies in such a short amount of time, like Rogue Atlas and Project X with James Vanderbilt.
-I even got to pitch my pilot for a romantic comedy, Brunch.
+Living in Texas, the opportunities to grow in the film were far and few.
+I set my sights on Hollywood and was accepted into USC’s MFA film program with a George Lucas scholarship.
+I made sure to intern everywhere I could and network as much as possible.
+I even said yes to crazy gigs, like working for Kim and Kanye.
+I worked with so many great companies in such a short amount of time, including Rogue Atlas and Project X with James Vanderbilt.

 I’m sure you wouldn’t say it’s been obstacle free, but so far would you say the journey have been a fairly smooth road?